dottedmag/dottedmag.net/cv.md

 ## [Hola!](http://hola.org) (2013+)

+Wearing my SRE hat, I have improved insight into performance of Hola services, by adding
-I have added centralised application-level logging and introduced application-level metrics to Hola infrastructure.
+- centralised application-level logging, and
+- application-level metrics,

+which made it much easier to pinpoint and resolve performance problems and bugs.

 I have created several internal-facing statistic dashboards for Hola VPN and also user-facing statistics for Hola CDN,